tsantos/rakejava/README.markdown

 RakeJava is a ruby gem for use with Rake.
-It lets you compile and jar Java files.
+It lets you javac and jar Java files.

 ### Simple Example: